 When it comes to challenging science fiction, “Battlestar Galactica” wrote the playbook.
 The 2003 series gained a huge fan base and critical acclaim when it reimagined the 1978 cult classic and turned it into a gritty dystopian drama.

-Fortunately, you can watch the show without cable in a variety of ways – including for free on the Syfy channel’s web site Syfy.com and the Syfy app.
-Using Syfy you can start with the 2003 mini-series (“Part 1” and “Part 2”) and then watch the four seasons that aired 2004-2009, including two extra episodes “The Plan” and “Razor.”
+With TV production slowed and delayed, now is a great time to catch up on “Battlestar Galactica.”
+Fortunately, you can watch the show without cable for free – including the 2003 mini-series (“Part 1” and “Part 2”) and then watch the four seasons that aired 2004-2009, including two extra feature-length movies “The Plan” and “Razor.”

 How to Watch BSG Online Free

-Also, as a reader pointed out in the comments, while not on-demand Comet TV airs BSG on weeknights at 9 pm ET.
+Also, as a reader pointed out in the comments, while not on-demand, Comet TV routinely airs BSG episodes.
+Their schedule changes every so often, but currently, they are airing about 8 episodes a week.

 Buying the Series